dojo/docs/dojo/data/api/Read.rst

   var store = new some.Datastore();
   ...
-  //Assume that someItem is an item we got from a load. if(store.hasAttribute(someItem, "foo")){
+  // Assume that someItem is an item we got from a load. if(store.hasAttribute(someItem, "foo")){
     console.log("item has attribute foo.");
   }else{